DMJC/ffdstudio/README.md

 Notes:
 - Compatible with Wayland
 - Currently Periodic effects work the best, smaller values are more effective.
 The default when creating a periodic effect works.
-- Startup is a little slow due to SDL loading.

 Testing:
 - Tested on Micosoft Sidewinder Force Feedback 2.